fightforthefuture/eunetneutrality/README.md

    your language (eg. `/app/_translations/es.md` for Spanish)

 3. Translate all the language in the new page translation file you created.
+   Make sure the text-related meta variables on top of this file are translated as well.

 4. Once it's translated, make sure the `page_translation: true` is set in the `l10n.yaml` file for your language.
 This will automatically redirect the